HariniBaskar/mdp-representation/README.md

 ## RESULT:
-Hence we have created an environment suitable for the above mentioned problen.
+Hence we have created an environment suitable for the above mentioned problem.